Stanko/Stanko.github.io/content/blog/2022-12-23-draw-svg-rope-using-javascript.md

   note="I bore my mentees to death by repeating that programming is problem-solving, while code is just a tool to implement those solutions."
 )}}

 I'm a visual thinker.
-For me drawing things on paper makes a problem easier to solve.
+For me drawing things on paper makes any problem easier to solve.
 I would suggest you try the same.
 Keep a pen and paper near your computer and reach out for them before you start typing code.

 After doodling ropes for a while, I was satisfied with the image you can see in the bottom right on the left page: